LupusJM/DD2_Inventory_Cleanup/README.md

 ## Usage
 1. Clone the repository to your local machine.
 2. Run the script in your preferred environment.
-3. Follow the on-screen instructions to configure settings and initiate inventory cleaning.
+3. Run the script by double-clicking the `.ahk` file or through the AutoHotkey interpreter or press "End" key in game to run.
+4. Sell items with "S".

 ## Requirements
 1. Download and install AutoHotkey from [autohotkey.com](https://www.autohotkey.com/).
-2. Run the script by double-clicking the `.ahk` file or through the AutoHotkey interpreter or press "End" key in game to run.
 3. Dungeon Defenders 2 installed and running.

 ## Note